Background: High-Tech Agenda Germany

-The GFZ Helmholtz Centre for Geosciences is the national centre for research into the solid Earth.
-The High-Tech Agenda Germany allows us to turn our research into practical solutions that ensure sustainable living on Earth.
-This applies particularly to Germany as a location in terms of economic potential and innovation, but also has global implications and therefore global market opportunities.
+The GFZ Helmholtz Centre for Geosciences is the national centre for research of the Earth system.
+The High-Tech Agenda Germany (HTAD) creates new conditions for translating research results into new technologies.
+Within the framework of the HTAD, the GFZ also aims at improving its ability to translate research into applications that ensure sustainable life on Earth.
+In terms of economic potential and innovation, this applies in particular to Germany as a location, but at the same time it has global implications and thus also promotes global market opportunities.

-The GFZ can contribute its methodological and technological expertise and innovative strength to two of the six key technologies.
-We set up and operate extensive measurement networks and observatories, both nationally and internationally, as well as demonstrators in the field of geothermal energy and underground storage.
-We also develop data and analysis infrastructures, ranging from satellite remote sensing to the use of the geological subsurface.
-Alongside the other Helmholtz Centres within the Helmholtz Association's "Earth and Environment" research field, we have access to unique data and computing power, covering the entire process from data collection and modelling to the derivation of information for innovative applications.
+Alongside the other Helmholtz Centres in the Helmholtz Association’s “Earth and Environment” research field, we have access to unique data and computing power covering the entire process from data collection and modelling to the derivation of information for innovative applications.

 Our specific project initiatives for the High-Tech Agenda are